-553 PROFESSIONAL EDUCATION (Variable Credit).
+553 PROFESSIONAL DEVELOPMENT (1-3 credits).
 Available at special fee rate (approximately one-third of part-time fee rate).
 Credit is awarded for professional development only and cannot be applied to a graduate degree program by policy of the State Board of Education.
-Either graded or pass/fail.
+Pass/fail only.